 Next time I know I should take my time.
 But this is a prototype, and it is for the best that I will make all the silly mistakes so you wouldn’t have to.
-Once the wires are connected correctly I have tested the Raspberry NAS pi again with the keyboard.
+Once the wires are connected correctly I have tested the Raspberry Pi NAS again with the keyboard.
 This time, I was able to use it.
 Success!

 It was the time for the microUSB bypass.
 A little bit of googling confirmed that if I wish to ignore the GPIO option, the best solution is to wire the power to P1,p2 test spots (RPI2) for 5V and P5 for GND.
 Avoid soldering your wires to the fuse directly.
 It is never a good idea.
 I also got little lucky, the microUSB cable I decided to cut for this use, turned out to be a charge only cable with 2 internal wires.
 This means less hassle.
 The cable will be placed internally so try picking one of the thinner ones.
 The previous cable I used for this didn’t have the black wire!!

 The job was simple enough.
 Quicker than all that mess I had to go through with the USB port.
 As this is not the final solder I’m ignoring the safety and wires are not secured.
 This is mainly to show you, how should you proceed with your soldering.
-Later on, I will be making sure there is no risk of a surge, and securing the cables with a hot glue.
+Later on, I will be making sure there is no risk of a surge and securing the cables with hot glue.

-Raspberry NAS pi 2.0
+Raspberry Pi NAS 2.0

-Currently, I’m awaiting for a very clever HDD enclosure that will let me hot-swap the drives while fitted inside of the case.
+Currently, I’m waiting for a very clever HDD enclosure that will let me hot-swap the drives while fitted inside of the case.
 I’m also waiting for some fancy acrylic glass.
-I’m very impressed with colours you can get.
+I’m very impressed with the colours you can get.
 I will order the frosted glass effect for sections that suppose to cover the wires and nice transparent and fluorescent effect for sections where I can show off some LEDs etc.